macwong/FacialRecognitionPrototype/ElectronClient/work.md

 #### Predictions from image, video and webcam input

 Predictions can be made from a variety of input sources:
+* Images: the user can select one or more images from their file system
-* Images and Video: the user can select an image or video from their file system
+* Video: the user can select a video from their file system
 * Live: input coming from the webcam

 Here is a video showing the different input options, and how they can be used to make face predictions: